torvalds/linux/Documentation/scsi/st.rst

 to look up the function from System.map.

 Note also that the timeouts are very long compared to most other drivers.
-This means that the Linux driver may appear hung although the real reason is that the tape firmware has got confused.
+This means that the GNU/Linux driver may appear hung although the real reason is that the tape firmware has got confused.